DataDog/ansible-datadog/README.md

 ### CentOS 6/7 with Python 3 interpreter and Ansible 2.10.x or below

+**DEPRECATED: This section only applies to Ansible role versions 4 or below.
+Starting with version 5, this role no longer supports CentOS 6/7 and requires Ansible Core 2.10 or higher.**

 The `yum` Python module, which is used in this role to install the Agent on CentOS-based hosts, is only available on Python 2 if Ansible 2.10.x or below is used.
 In such cases, the `dnf` package manager would have to be used instead.

 However, `dnf` and the `dnf` Python module are not installed by default on CentOS-based hosts before CentOS 8.
 In this case, it is not possible to install the Agent when a Python 3 interpreter is used.